4 happy seniors

-A friend, who I hadn’t seen for a few weeks, greeted me with these words: “Every time I see you, you’re taller.“ You maybe expect to be told that when you are 7 or 17, but I’m in my seventies.
+A friend, who I hadn’t seen for a few weeks, greeted me with these words: “Every time I see you, you’re taller.“ Maybe you expect to be told that when you are 7 or 17, but I’m in my seventies.
 I couldn’t help feeling smug.

 I decided to do some research to understand why I wasn’t shrinking like all the other seniors I know.
 Here’s what I found.